 Your comment is descriptive less than prescriptive.

-Something that they highlighted a bit is how one of the things that China does that's really effective is that they set variable goals for the various provinces and cities depending on what is achievable within those.
+Yeah, and one of the things that I think was really interesting about reading that climate uh report, the uh from the Columbia UH Energy Policy Center, was that something that they highlighted a bit is how one of the things that China does that's really effective is that they set variable goals for the various provinces and And cities, depending on what is achievable within those.

 So they make this forward progress within the sectors of the country that progress is appropriate and doable.